BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/embedding_media.md

 ---

-# Lab: Embedding an iFrame
+# Code Along: Embedding an iFrame

 iFrames are often used to embed videos from dedicated hosts such as Vimeo or YouTube

-Let's add a video to our site!
-Open up YouTube, and find a short video, and a long video.
+Let's add a video to our hello-html site!
+Open up YouTube and find a short video, and a long video.
 Leave them open in different tabs.

-* Open up your "example-html" directory if it's not already open.
+* Open up your "hello-html" directory if it's not already open.
 * Go back to the open video tabs, and click on the "share" button
   * Choose the "embed" option, and copy the code for the iframe element it gives you
   * Paste that code into your `index.html` file